Trenbolone acetate: Veterinary uses

 In the livestock industry, trenbolone acetate is more often called Finaplix.
 It was intentionally developed to promote androgen and gain muscle mass in cattle.
 Due to its properties, this allows livestock to grow as much muscle as possible before they are transported to a slaughterhouse.

 Methyl cellulose and yellow dye are usually present in pellets given to livestock.
 A single dosage generally consists of ten pellets, and a package of Finaplix usually consists of one cartridge containing one hundred pellets.
 The medication is administered by subcutaneous injection into the posterior ear using an implanter gun.
 Finaplix is consistently implanted until the animal is ready to be slaughtered.
 There is no withholding period.
 Due to the common practice of trenbolone acetate use in veterinary medicine, it is quite common to find traces of trenbolone metabolites in cattle worldwide.

 Image showing the general area of the implantation of Finaplix-H pellets displayed on bovine ear.

 Non-medical uses

 Bodybuilding

-Trenbolone acetate has never been approved for use in humans and therefore guidelines for human consumption do not exist.
+Trenbolone acetate has never been approved for use in humans (but another ester of Trenbolone called Trenbolone hexahydrobenzylcarbonate was, for a short period of time under the name “Parabolan”, during the 1980's, up until its discontinuation in 1997.) therefore guidelines for human consumption do not exist.
 However, athletes and bodybuilders have been using trenbolone acetate as a physique- and performance-enhancing drug for decades.
-Some argue there are many benefits for bodybuilder's using trenbolone acetate as an AAS.
+Some argue there are many benefits for bodybuilders using trenbolone acetate as an AAS.
 Unlike exogenous testosterone, trenbolone acetate does not cause fluid retention, so bodybuilders appear leaner; therefore, it is more commonly used during preparation for competitive events.
 Trenbolone acetate does not convert into an estrogenic metabolite; thus there are no estrogenic side effects.
 Trenbolone enanthate is a commonly used AAS and lasts much longer than trenbolone acetate with intramuscular injection.